-You will probably need to cook your steak bites in at least two batches as you want to add the meat in a single layer (remember, we want a nice golden brown sear which can’t happen if they’re all piled on top of each other).
+- Don’t overcrowd your skillet.
+You will probably need to cook the steak bites in at least two batches as you want to add the meat in a single layer.
+Remember, we want a nice golden brown sear which can’t happen if they’re all piled on top of each other.

-I know, it’s so tempting to start flipping and stirring, but don’t.
+- Leave it alone.
 Let your steak hang out for a minute or two before you even think about stirring it all together.
 Again, this is for that nice, golden sear.
-If the meat sticks to the skillet little, that’s ok.
+If the meat sticks to the skillet a little, that’s ok.
 Scrape off the stuck-on parts when you add the butter.
 After all, all those little bits mean extra flavor.